The Week in Politics

-The Week in Politics is an Irish news and current affairs programme broadcast on RTÉ One and the RTÉ News channel.
-It is presented by Áine Lawlor, occasionally by Sharon Ní Bheoláin or Paul Cunningham.
-In its original format in 1996 it was hosted by Caroline Erskine and Seán Duignan.
+The Week in Politics (TWIP) is an Irish news and current affairs programme broadcast on RTÉ One and the RTÉ News channel.
+It is presented by Áine Lawlor until 2026, occasionally by Sharon Ní Bheoláin or Paul Cunningham.
+In its original format in 1996 it was hosted by Caroline Erskine, Donal Kelly and Seán Duignan.

 In late 2000's and early 2010's Sean O'Rourke presented it.

 The programme reflects on the political week, with interviews and discussions.
 The majority of guests are politicians who are Teachtaí Dála or Irish Senators.
 The programme is broadcast live at noon on Sunday and is repeated throughout the day on the RTÉ News channel and its traditional late night slot on RTÉ One.
 The programme moved from its late night slot to midday in January 2013.

-The programme went off the air for seven weeks in early 2020 during the COVID-19 pandemic.
-It returned at the end of April.
+The programme went off the air for seven weeks in early 2020 during the COVID-19 pandemic; it returned at the end of April.
 Due to social distancing requirements, the majority of contributors then came on air from RTÉ regional studios or via video conferencing technology.
 Prior to COVID-19, contributors came to Studio 3 on the RTÉ campus in Donnybrook, Dublin.
 In March 2021 the programme underwent a complete visual and audio rebranding.

 The Week in Politics is edited by Joe Mag Raollaigh.

+New series begun on 20 September 2026 presented Sharon Ní Bheoláin.

 History of notable moments

 Simon Harris interview

 In October 2020, as cases of COVID-19 increased across Ireland, Level 3 restrictions were introduced in Dublin and some border counties.
 With health authorities advising more comprehensive nationwide measures be adopted, speculation and debate over what action the government would take intensified.
 On 18 October, Minister for Further and Higher Education, Research, Innovation and Science Simon Harris went on the programme and said the government would act the following day.
 He said the action they would take would be nationwide and decisive.
-The comments were widely quoted in most national broadcast, print and online media outlets.
+The comments were widely quoted in most national broadcast, print, and online media outlets.
 They were viewed on The Week in Politics' Twitter account 126,000 times.
 The following day on 19 October, Taoiseach Micheál Martin announced that the entire country would move to Level 5 restrictions for a period of six weeks.

 Barry Cowen interview

 On 5 July 2020, Barry Cowen, the then-Minister for Agriculture, Food and the Marine in the new three-party ruling coalition went on the programme to apologise for a drink driving incident from four years earlier.
-In an extensive interview with presenter Áine Lawlor, he outlined the circumstances of the incident.
-He said it was a stupid mistake he was very much regretted.
+In an extensive interview with presenter Áine Lawlor, he outlined the circumstances of the incident; he said it was a stupid mistake he was very much regretted.
 Controversy over the incident continued over the following days and culminated in the Minister's sacking nine days later by Taoiseach Micheál Martin.